OctopusDeploy/docs/docs/administration/security/built-in-worker.md

 Octopus.Server.exe builtin-worker --username=OctopusWorker --password=XXXXXXXXXX
 ```

 All tasks which execute on the Octopus Server will run as that user account.
-The only gotcha is that the user account running the Octopus Server needs the correct privileges to launch processes as the built-in worker user and impersonate the built-in worker user.
+The only gotcha is that the user account running the Octopus Server must be a member of the `BUILTIN\Administrators` group to launch new processes as the built-in worker user and impersonate the built-in worker user.

-Since this can be so tricky to get right, this same command-line tool can automatically configure the correct user accounts on the local machine, and wire it all up for you.
+This same command-line tool can automatically configure the correct user accounts on the local machine, and wire it all up for you.

 ```plaintext
 Octopus.Server.exe builtin-worker --auto-configure